LenShustek/readtape/README.txt

 ---READTAPE source code

- decoder.h              compile-time options, and common declarations csvtbin.h              format of the .tbin compressed binary data file readtape.c             main program: options, file handling, and block processing decoder.c              analog sample analysis and decoding parmsets.c             parameter set processing, and their defaults ibmlabels.c            IBM 9-track standard label interpretation
+ readtape.c             main program: options, file handling, and block processing decoder.h              compile-time options, and common declarations csvtbin.h              the format of the .tbin compressed binary data file decoder.c              common routines for analog sample analysis and decoding decode_pe.c            PE (phase encoded) decoding routines decode_nrzi.c          NRZI (non-return-to-zero-inverted) decoding routines decode_gcr.can         GCR (group coded recording) decoding routines parmsets.c             parameter set processing, and their defaults textfile.c             interpreted text dump of the data ibmlabels.c            IBM 9-track standard label (SL) interpretation

 ---UTILITY PROGRAMS

- csvtbin.c              a program for converting between .CSV and .TBIN files dumptap.c              a program for listing SIMH .tap files, one of the output formats
+ csvtbin.c              a program for converting between CSV and TBIN files dumptap.c              a program for dumping SIMH .tap files, one of the output formats
+                        (but this functionality is now an option in readtape)

 *** Thanks to: